Discover who you are by letting go of what you’re not.

 My dorm room breakdown motivated me to shift my perspective and make changes.
 I discovered minimalism and influencers who resonated.
 Piece by piece, I began decluttering and letting go.

-Decluttering and organizing your wardrobe often works as a “gateway” for shaping a more intentional lifestyle.
+Decluttering your wardrobe often serves as a “gateway” for decluttering the rest of your space and ultimately, for shaping a more intentional lifestyle.
 By starting with your wardrobe, you’re creating a foundation for mindful and joyful living.
-As professional organizer Marie Kondo describes in her Spark Joy philosophy, starting your decluttering and organizing process with your wardrobe hones your sensitivity to joy.
+As professional organizer Marie Kondo describes in her “Spark Joy” philosophy, starting your decluttering and organizing process with your wardrobe hones your sensitivity to joy.
 After all, clothes are physically close to our hearts.

 When you let go of the need to “be someone,” you start discovering who you are beneath the clothes.
 When you let go of things that aren’t serving you, you remove another layer of distraction from what matters most.
+Gradually, your wardrobe becomes more internally motivated and authentic, and we find items that are higher-quality, more versatile, and that support our current lifestyle.

 1. Spend less time on clothing upkeep.